pmartindev/chef-mozilla_firefox/README.md

 where you can specify version (e.g., `latest`, `latest-esr`, `latest-beta`, `42.0`, `38.4.0esr`, or `43.0b4`)
 and language with `latest-esr`and `en-US` being the defaults.

+This cookbook installs Firefox browser.
+Mac OS X and Windows download directly from Mozilla where you can specify version (e.g., `latest`, `latest-esr`, `latest-beta`, `42.0`, `38.4.0esr`, or `43.0b4`) and language with `latest-esr` and `en-US` being the defaults.
+Linux platforms default to use the package manager at this time.

-Linux platforms can choose to use the package manager instead by setting `use_package_manager` to true.
-Note that version and lang are ignored.
+Linux can install directly from Mozilla by setting `use_package_manager` to `false`, but this is experimental and only Ubuntu platform works at this time.

 A `firefox_version` method is also available to retrieve the default version installed.